-Money collected for overdue materials owned by the District Library is sent to the District at least once per month, with the amount indicated on an income receipt form.
+Money collected for overdue materials is sent to the District at least once per month with the amount indicated on an income receipt form.

 Items belonging to other libraries or items not catalogued by the District may have different overdue procedures and costs.